 Darlington Piano Society

-Forthcoming recitals are: Simon Callaghan (23th February); Steven Osborne (26th March).
+Forthcoming recitals are: Simon Callaghan (23th February) and Steven Osborne (29th March).

-- Individual recital tickets are £14, available online, from reception at the Dolphin Centre, and at the recitals
+- Ticket for each event is £14, available online, from reception at the Dolphin Centre, and at the recitals

 - Free entry for Under-21s